Medical error: Prevention

-Reporting requirements
+Reporting

 In the United States, adverse medical event reporting systems were mandated in just over half (27) of the states as of 2014, a figure unchanged since 2007.
-In U.S. hospitals error reporting is a condition of payment by Medicare.
-An investigation by the Office of Inspector General, Department of Health and Human Services released January 6, 2012 found that most errors are not reported and even in the case of errors that are reported and investigated changes are seldom made which would prevent them in the future.
+In the U.S.' hospitals' error reporting is a condition of payment by Medicare.
+An investigation by the Office of Inspector General, Department of Health and Human Services, released January 6, 2012 found that most errors were not reported and that, even when errors were reported and investigated, changes were seldom made which would prevent them in the future.
 The investigation revealed that there was often lack of knowledge regarding which events were reportable and recommended that lists of reportable events be developed.

 Cause-specific preventive measures

 Traditionally, errors are attributed to mistakes made by individuals, who then may be penalized.
-A common approach to respond to and prevent specific errors is requiring additional checks at particular points in the system, whose findings and detail of execution must be recorded.
-As an example, an error of free flow IV administration of heparin is approached by teaching staff how to use the IV systems and to use special care in setting the IV pump.
-While overall errors become less likely, the checks add to workload and may in themselves be a cause of additional errors.
+A common method of preventing specific errors is requiring additional checks at particular points in the system, whose findings and detail of execution must be recorded.
+For example, an error of free flow IV administration of heparin may be approached by teaching staff as a lesson in how to use the IV systems and a reminder to use special care in setting the IV pump.
+Subsequently, while overall errors become less likely, the checks add to workload and may in themselves be a cause of additional errors.
 In some hospitals, a regular morbidity and mortality conference meeting is scheduled to discuss complications or deaths and learn from or improve the overall processes.

 A newer model for improvement in medical care takes its origin from the work of W. Edwards Deming in a model of Total Quality Management.
 In this model, there is an attempt to identify the underlying system defect that allowed the error to occur.
-As an example, in such a system the error of free flow IV administration of heparin is dealt with by not using IV heparin and substituting subcutaneous administration of heparin, obviating the entire problem.
+As an example, the error of free flow IV administration of heparin is dealt with by not using IV heparin and substituting subcutaneous administration of heparin, obviating the entire problem.
 However, such an approach presupposes available research showing that subcutaneous heparin is as effective as IV.
 Thus, most systems use a combination of approaches to the problem.

+Another example of a cause-specific preventative measure is the redesign of the presentation and packaging of the appliances and agents used for intrathecal administration of local anaesthetics.
+For example, one spinal needle with a syringe prefilled with the local anaesthetic agents would be marketed in a single blister pack, which would be peeled open and presented to the anaesthesiologist conducting the procedure.

 Anaesthesiology

 The field of medicine that has taken the lead in systems approaches to safety is anaesthesiology.
-Steps such as standardization of IV medications to 1 ml doses, national and international color-coding standards, and development of improved airway support devices has the field a model of systems improvement in care.
+Steps such as standardization of IV medications to 1 ml doses, national and international color-coding standards, and development of improved airway support devices have made the field a model of systems improvement in care.